MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios12/arkit2.md

 * It's efficient and can be used with a potentially large number of reference images
 * The digital imagery is anchored to the image, even if that image moves in the real world (e.g., if the cover of a book is recognized, it will track the book as it is pulled off the shelf, laid down, etc.).

-The `ARObjectScanningConfiguration` was discussed previously and is a developer-centric configuration for scanning 3D objects.
+The `ARObjectScanningConfiguration` was discussed [previously](#recognizing-reference-objects) and is a developer-centric configuration for scanning 3D objects.
 It is highly processor and battery intensive and should not be used in end-user applications.
 The sample [Scanning and Detecting 3D Objects](https://github.com/xamarin/ios-samples/tree/master/ios12/ScanningAndDetecting3DObjects) demonstrates the use of this configuration.

-The final tracking configuration, `ARWorldTrackingConfiguration` is the workhorse of most mixed-reality experiences.
+The final tracking configuration, `ARWorldTrackingConfiguration` , is the workhorse of most mixed-reality experiences.
 This configuration uses "visual inertial odometry" to relate real-world "feature points" to digital imagery.
 Digital geometry or sprites are anchored relative to real-world horizontal and vertical planes or relative to detected `ARReferenceObject` instances.
-In this configuration, the world origin is the camera's original position in space with the Z axis aligned to gravity, and digital objects "stay in place" relative to objects in the real world.
+In this configuration, the world origin is the camera's original position in space with the Z-axis aligned to gravity, and digital objects "stay in place" relative to objects in the real world.

-### Environmental Texturing
+### Environmental texturing

 ARKit 2 supports "environmental texturing" that uses captured imagery to estimate lighting and even apply specular highlights to shiny objects.
 The environmental cubemap is built up dynamically and, once the camera has looked in all directions, can produce an impressively realistic experience: